-A. An authority may adopt an ordinance, resolution or standard agreement that makes available to wireless providers rates, fees, and other terms that comply with this act.
-Subject to subsections B, C, D and E of this section, in the absence of an ordinance,
+- A. An authority may adopt an ordinance that makes available to wireless providers rates, fees, and other terms that comply with this act.
+Subject to subsections B, C and D of this section, in the absence of an ordinance that fully complies with this act and until such a compliant ordinance is adopted, if at all, wireless providers may install and operate small wireless facilities and utility poles under the requirements of this act.
+An authority and a wireless provider may enter into an agreement implementing this act, but an authority may not require a wireless provider to enter into such an agreement. - B. Agreements between an authority and a wireless provider for the deployment of small wireless facilities in the right-of-way under the terms of this act are public/private agreements.

-- resolution or standard agreement that fully complies with this act and until such a compliant ordinance, resolution or standard agreement is adopted, if at all, wireless providers may install and operate small wireless facilities and utility poles under the requirements of this act. - B. Agreements between an authority and a wireless provider for the deployment of small wireless facilities in the right-of-way under the terms of this act are public/private agreements. - C. An ordinance, resolution or standard agreement that does not fully comply with this act may apply only to small wireless facilities and utility poles that became operational or were installed before the effective date of this act.
-An ordinance, resolution or standard agreement that applies to small wireless facilities and utility poles that became operational or were constructed before the effective date of this act is invalid and unenforceable beginning on the one hundred eighty first day after the effective date of this act unless it fully complies with this act.
-If an ordinance, resolution or standard agreement is invalid in accordance with this subsection, in the absence of an ordinance, resolution or standard agreement that fully complies with this act and until such a compliant agreement or ordinance is entered or adopted, small wireless facilities and utility poles that become operational or were constructed before the effective date of this
+C. An agreement or ordinance that does not fully comply with this act may apply only to small wireless facilities and utility poles that became operational or were installed before the effective date of this act.
+Such an agreement or ordinance may not be renewed, or extended, unless it is modified to fully comply with this act.
+An agreement or ordinance that applies to small wireless facilities and utility poles that became operational or were constructed before the effective date of this act is invalid and unenforceable beginning on the one hundred eighty first day after the effective date of this act unless it fully complies with this act.
+If an agreement or ordinance is invalid in accordance with this subsection, in the absence of an agreement or ordinance that fully complies with this act and until such a compliant agreement or ordinance is entered or adopted, small wireless facilities and utility poles that become operational or were constructed before the effective date of this act may remain installed and be operated under the requirements of this act.

-- act may remain installed and be operated under the requirements of this act. - D. An agreement or ordinance that applies to small wireless facilities and utility poles that become operational on or after the effective date of this act may not be enforced beginning on the effective date of this act unless it fully complies with this act.
-If an ordinance, resolution or standard agreement is invalid in accordance with this subsection, in the absence of an ordinance, resolution or standard agreement that fully complies with this act and until such a compliant ordinance, resolution or standard agreement is entered or adopted, small wireless facilities and utility poles may be installed and operated in the right-of-way or become operational under the requirements of this act. - E. Notwithstanding the requirements in subsections C and D of this section, a communications service provider that has executed an agreement with an authority relating to small wireless facilities and utility poles prior to the effective date of this act may choose to continue to be subject to the rates, terms and conditions of that agreement for up to five years beyond the effective date of this act. - SECTION 11.
+D. An agreement or ordinance that applies to small wireless facilities and utility poles that become operational on or after the effective date of this act is invalid and unenforceable beginning on the effective date of this act unless it fully complies with this act.
+If an agreement or ordinance is invalid in accordance with this subsection, in the absence of an agreement or ordinance that fully complies with this act and until such a compliant agreement or

+- ordinance is entered or adopted, small wireless facilities and tility poles may be installed and operated in the right-of-way or become operational under the requirements of this act. - SECTION 11.
 NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 36-511 of Title 11, unless there is created a duplication in numbering, reads as follows:

-A court of competent jurisdiction shall have jurisdiction to determine all disputes arising under this act.
+The Corporation Commission, binding arbitration, or a court of competent jurisdiction shall have jurisdiction to determine all disputes arising under this act.
 Pending resolution of a dispute concerning rates for collocation of small wireless facilities on authority poles and non-authority poles, the person owning or controlling the pole shall allow the collocating person to collocate on its poles at annual rates of no more than Twenty Dollars (\$20.00) with rates to be trued up upon final resolution of the dispute.
+Complaints shall be resolved no later than one hundred eighty (180) days after a complaint or petition is filed.